Developer hours to install and integrate our supplier Product Library API by SOAP Web Services

 How does it work?

-The WCF web services are written in [url removed, login to view] on .Net 3.5 and expose functionality for the suite of services and applications in the Honey’s Product Library.
+The WCF web services are written in VB.Net on .Net 3.5 and expose functionality for the suite of services and applications in the Honey’s Product Library.
 The Web services expose SOAP and WSDL functionality to support a variety of client platforms like UNIX and Windows.
 You can think of the difference between SOAP, WCF and WSDL the protocols involved as different versions of the same thing.
 Like USPS and USP and FedEx.
 Each implementation offers unique advantages.
 WCF is a Microsoft protocol that works very well on Windows platforms because it takes advantage of the Windows system.
 WSDL and SOAP protocols work well on any platform such as UNIX but require more work for the developer especially if they have not worked with soap before.
 For Microsoft developers we offer a class library for accessing the library with extra functionality for adding compression and asynchronous features.
 Allowing for really decent performance when pulling a lot of data over the wire through the services.

 php sample script available